Many couples quietly ask themselves the same question: what is a sexless marriage, and does a lack of intimacy mean the relationship is failing?

 Why does my wife have no desire for me?

 There are a variety of potential reasons why a wife may have no desire for her husband.
 It could be due to a lack of communication, a lack of emotional connection, or a lack of physical intimacy.
-It could also be due to a change in circumstances, such as a job loss, a move, or a health issue.
-It could also be due to unresolved issues from the past, such as unresolved arguments, hurt feelings, or unresolved trauma.
+And It could also be due to a change in circumstances, such as a job loss, a move, or a health issue.
+Also it could also be due to unresolved issues from the past, such as unresolved arguments, hurt feelings, or unresolved trauma.
 It is important to take the time to talk to your wife and try to understand the root cause of her lack of desire in order to find a solution that works for both of you.

 What to do when my wife doesn’t want me sexually?